Paola-cmyk/holbertonschool-hbnb/part1/README.md

 # holbertonschool-hbnb: The blueprint

  **Project overview**: HBnB Evolution is a web application inspired by AirBnB, built to handle user sign-ups, property listings, user reviews, etc. This document acts as a detailed technical guide to help during all stages of development.
-It will help with the  outlines of the system’s structure and design.

  This focuses on the following areas:

 **System Architecture**: A high-level look at how the application is organized.